1907 Theatrical producer Herman Levin is born in Philadelphia, Pennsylvania.

 1999 Liza Minnelli returns to Broadway with a salute to her father, film director Vincente Minnelli.
 Minnelli on Minnelli is presented at the Palace Theatre, where her mother, Judy Garland, had triumphed in solo concerts.

-2005 After being talked up for weeks by talk show host Oprah Winfrey, who is one of the producers, the musical adaptation of Alice Walker's novel The Color Purple debuts on Broadway.
+2005 After being talked up for weeks by talk-show host Oprah Winfrey, who is one of the producers, the musical adaptation of Alice Walker's novel The Color Purple debuts on Broadway.
 LaChanze, who plays Celie, wins the 2006 Tony Award as Best Actress in a Musical.
-The show is revived on Broadway ten years later, with Cynthia Erivo also winning a Tony Award for her performance as Celie.
+The show is revived on Broadway ten years later, with Cynthia Erivo winning a Tony Award for her performance in the same role.

 2011 Frank Wildhorn and Don Black's musical Bonnie & Clyde, telling the story of the Depression-era American outlaws Bonnie Parker and Clyde Barrow, opens at the Gerald Schoenfeld Theatre.
 Laura Osnes and Jeremy Jordan star in the title roles.
 Though it only runs 36 performances, both Wildhorn and Black's score and Laura Osnes' performance receive Tony nominations.

 2016 Composer Alan Menken returns to Broadway with a musical version of Chazz Palminteri‘s A Bronx Tale.
-Opening at the Longacre Theatre, A Bronx Tale: The Musical has a book by Palminteri, lyrics by Glenn Slater, and stars Nick Cordero as mob boss Sonny.
+Opening at the Longacre Theatre, A Bronx Tale: The Musical has a book by Palminteri, lyrics by Glenn Slater, and stars the late Nick Cordero as mob boss Sonny.
+It runs 700 performances.